CongducPham/PRIMA-Intel-IrriS/Gateway/homeassistant/README.md

 When connected to the WaziGate (either with wired Ethernet or through the WaziGate's WiFi), open a browser and open `http://wazigate.local:8123` if wired Ethernet or `http://10.42.0.1:8123` if WaziGate's WiFi.

 Create an `intelirris` user.
 It should really be `intelirris`.
 Then choose a password.
+You can assigned a picture for `intelirris` user.
+You can take `intel-irris-small-logo.png` provided this folder.

 Log in your HA instance using `intelirris` user.